 Ross Cunning, Ph.D.

-Ph.D., marine biology and ecology, Rosenstiel School of Marine and Atmospheric Science
+Ph.D., Marine Biology and Ecology, University of Miami, Rosenstiel School of Marine and Atmospheric Science

 Ross Cunning, Ph.D., is a coral research biologist in Shedd’s Daniel P. Haerther Center for Conservation and Research.
-The newest member of the marine research team, he will study coral reefs in the Bahamas to understand how to sustain reef ecosystems in the face of a changing climate.
+His research focuses on coral reefs in the Bahamas to understand how to sustain reef ecosystems in the face of a changing climate.

 Cunning’s cutting-edge research has made him an expert in the relationship between corals and their symbiotic algae, which provide corals with food and give them their color.
 The breakdown of this vital relationship, known as coral bleaching, occurs when ocean waters are too warm.
 Coral bleaching is one of the leading causes of reef decline around the world.